ezonneoh/simplilearn/README.md

 - Comparing with Random Forest, KNN (n=3, n=7)

 ### Logistic Regression
-- Using dataset load_digits from sklearn
+- Using dataset 'digits' from sklearn